 Students who withdraw from a course during the Drop/Add Period do so with no penalty, fee, or grade.
 A student is permitted to withdraw from a course with a grade of "W" provided the student withdraws at or before the midpoint of the term.
 After the midpoint of the term, any student withdrawing from a course will receive a grade of "F".
 A grade of "W" is not computed in determining CGPA, but is computed in determining hours toward completion.
 A grade of "F" is computed in determining CGPA and in determining hours toward completion.
-A grade of "F" student financial aid may be affected if the student reduces his/her course load.
+A grade of "F" is computed in determining CGPA and in determining hours toward completion.
+Academic status and eligibility for student financial aid may be affected if the student reduces his/her course load.